yamcs/yamcs-studio/docs/pv/para.rst

   If Yamcs does not specify any lower bound, the widget reverts to the configured **Minimum** property.

-* The uppeer bound of the scale matches the most-severe upper bound of the parameter.
+* The upper bound of the scale matches the most-severe upper bound of the parameter.
   If Yamcs does not specify any upper bound, the widget reverts to the configured **Maximum** property.